davorg-cpan/perlanet/in/index.html.md

     This mandatory option gives details of the web feeds to be aggregated.
 Each item on the list has one mandatory sub-option and two optional sub-options.
-    The mandatory sub-option is `url` which gives the URL of the feed.
+    The mandatory sub-option is `feed` which gives the URL of the feed.
 The optional sub-option `title` gives a title which will be prepended to all of the entry titles taken from that feed.
 If no title is given, then the title will be taken from the feed title.
 The optional `web` sub-option gives a